 One (1) master personnel file is maintained in the Central Office for each employee.
+The Principal/supervisor may maintain a personnel folder for each person under his/her supervision.
 Employees may inspect their personnel files.
-03.15/03.25
+Board Policies 03.15/03.25